ifu-lobuntu/pavanecce/pavanecce-cmmn/pavanecce-cmmn-jbpm/readme.md

 This projects provides an extension of jBPM that enables CMMN runtime semantics.
-For more information about CMMN, see ((../readme.md))
+For more information about CMMN, see [this readme GitHub!](../readme.md)
 It currently supports the following features

 1. CaseFileItem events generated from either JCR/Jackrabbit-OCM or JPA/Hibernate